 Where CompTIA A+ considers connectivity from the perspective of the user and their device, CompTIA Network+ focuses on the connections from (and between) the core systems to the endpoint devices.
 It validates the essential knowledge and skills needed to design, configure, manage and troubleshoot wired and wireless networks.
 To best support and ultimately secure the systems that exchange information on your network, you must first understand how the network functions.

 CompTIA A+ and CompTIA Network+ follow a progression consistent with the KSAs an IT professional exhibits as they move from an early career technical support role with 9 to 12 months of general IT experience to one with 1 to 2 years of general IT experience, and with a significant part of that specific to network support and administration.

 CompTIA Network+ is also an important and strongly recommended prerequisite to CompTIA Security+.
 Before you can secure a network, you must understand how it functions.
-In other words, you shouldn’t skip algebra to start with calculus.
+In other words, you shouldn’t skip algebra and start with calculus.
 Otherwise, you are learning security skills and applying them to a network you don’t understand.

 Now that we’ve covered the IT certifications in the cybersecurity pathway, let’s explore some of the common questions surrounding it.